LGBTQ history in California: 2000s

-On April 11, 2008, Governor Schwarzenegger officially announced his opposition to the initiative at LCR's National Convention.[34]
+On April 11, 2008, Governor Schwarzenegger officially announced his opposition to the initiative at LCR's National Convention.
 At Log Cabin's 2009 convention, Kevin Norte received the group's "Grassroots Leader Award".

-2008–present

 In May 2008, the California Supreme Court struck down Proposition 22 in In re Marriage Cases.
 On June 2, 2008, Proposition 8 qualified for the November ballot in California.
 On June 16, 2008, same sex marriage became legal in California.
 On November 4, 2008, the Supreme Court ruling was struck down by when Proposition 8 passed in California, resulting in nationwide protests and judicial cases.
 Proposition 8 added the void text of Proposition 22 that "only marriage between a man and a woman is valid or recognized in California" into the California Constitution.
 On November 5, 2008, Proposition 8 went into effect.
 In October 2009, LGBT activist Amy Andre was appointed as executive director of the San Francisco Pride Celebration Committee, making her San Francisco Pride's first bisexual woman of color executive director.
 Also in 2009, the Supreme Court upheld Proposition 8 in Strauss v.
 Horton but also upheld the same sex marriages that were performed between June 16 to November 5.
 In 2010, however, Perry v.
 Schwarzenegger resulted in a victory for same-sex couples, by declaring Proposition 8 unconstitutional.